p00f/godbolt.nvim/README.md

     rust = { compiler = "r1560", options = {} },
     -- any_additional_filetype = { compiler = ..., options = ... },
     quickfix = {
-        enable = false -- whether to populate the quickfix list in case of errors auto_open = false -- whether to open the quickfix list if the compiler outputs errors }
+        enable = false, -- whether to populate the quickfix list in case of errors auto_open = false -- whether to open the quickfix list if the compiler outputs errors }
 })